It is a prescription medicine used to treat certain skin infections, such as impetigo and methicillin-resistant Staphylococcus aureus.

 No interactions with other medications have been identified.
-However, you should inform your doctor about all the medications you take, including prescription and over-the-counter medications, vitamins and herbal supplements.
+However, it would help inform your doctor about all your medicines, including prescription and over-the-counter medications, vitamins, and herbal supplements.

-Not all drug interactions are known or reported and new drug interactions are continually being reported.
+Not all drug interactions are known or reported, and new drug interactions are continually reported.

 Interactions with food

 Medications can interact with certain foods.
 In some cases, this can be harmful, and your doctor may advise you to avoid certain foods.